Reading progress: 0%

 The problem is that authenticity has always been linked to the distribution of power.
 Woody Guthrie’s songs reached more people thanks to recording technology.
 Carole King’s confessions were sent to major record labels.
 The way Clairo’s bedroom upload worked depended on the platform’s architecture.

-Songwriting is always changing, so being real is always going to be a question.
-New technologies may change how voices are recorded and shared, but people will still want recordings to be sincere.
-The lonely voice doesn’t just avoid structure; it works within it.
+Songwriting keeps changing, so authenticity remains a moving target.
+New technologies may change how voices are recorded and shared, but listeners will still want recordings to feel sincere.
+The lone voice does not exist outside structure.
+It moves through structure.

 Who Gets to Be Intimate?
 Class, Space, and Access

-The image of the lone songwriter in a calm space is full of romance.
+The image of the lone songwriter in a calm space is romantic.
 However, not everyone has access to that room.
 Throughout history, access to time, space, and resources has influenced who could participate in shaping the intimate voice.

 Early folk traditions started in communities where music was a big part of daily life.
 You didn’t need a private studio to perform.
 It happened together.
 When recording started, new problems appeared.
 Studio time costs money.
 To sell there, you need to know people in the industry.
 Artists like Odetta and Buffy Sainte-Marie faced challenges related to race and politics, as well as artistic struggles.

-The singer-songwriter era was helped by record labels.
-Albums like Blue or Tapestry were made in professional studios with money from sponsors.
-That infrastructure allowed people to explore and experiment, but it wasn’t available to everyone.
-Artists who became nationally famous often did so through networks that were already shaped by social and economic privilege.
+The singer-songwriter era was supported by labels, studios, and professional networks.
+Albums like Blue and Tapestry were made with resources that were not equally available to everyone.
+Artists who became nationally famous often moved through systems already shaped by social and economic privilege.

 Home-recording technology lowered barriers for independent musicians.
 Affordable software made home production realistic for many artists.
-At first, bedroom pop seems very democratic.
-All you need is a laptop and a microphone.
-But even this model needs stable housing, equipment, internet access, and time without immediate economic pressure.
+At first glance, bedroom pop can seem fully democratic.
+In practice, it still depends on stable housing, equipment, internet access, and time that is not consumed by immediate economic pressure.

 Your class and where you live still affect how visible you are.
 Artists in major cultural centers often benefit from being close to other artists and the media.
 Others depend completely on digital networks.
 At the same time, open platforms now coexist with systems that reward specific forms of online behavior.